OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Implementing centralized policy management

-There are numerous projects which are able to provide centralized policy management for a Kubernetes cluster, most predominently the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) project, [Kyverno](https://kyverno.io/), or [Validating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) (a built-in, yet alpha (aka off by default) feature as of 1.26).
+There are numerous projects which are able to provide centralized policy management for a Kubernetes cluster, most predominantly the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) project, [Kyverno](https://kyverno.io/), or [Validating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/) (a built-in, yet alpha (aka off by default) feature as of 1.26).
 In order to provide some depth, we will focus on OPA for the remainder of this cheat sheet.

 OPA is a project that started in 2016 aimed at unifying policy enforcement across different technologies and systems.
 It can be used to enforce policies on their platforms (like Kubernetes clusters).
 When it comes to Kubernetes, RBAC and Pod security policies to impose fine-grained control over the cluster.
 But again, this will only apply to the cluster but not outside the cluster.
 That’s where Open Policy Agent (OPA) comes into play.
 OPA was introduced to create a unified method of enforcing security policy in the stack.